 In this block, we sort the unlabeled results based on their similarity with the refined query representation.
 The pseudocode is shown in Algorithm 2.
 It takes in the refined query representation refquery generated by Algorithm 1 and a list of unlabeled search results ULBL.
-It outputs a reordered ULBL by the following steps.
-First, it iterates through the list of unlabeled results to compute the structural and semantic similarity scores between the score vectors of each result and those of refquery, i.e., refquery{sem} and refauerustr (Lines 8-9).
-It then takes the average of these two scores to compute the overall similarity score (Line 10).
-Second, it reorders the unlabeled results according to their overall similarity scores in the descending order (Line
+It outputs a reordered ULBL in the following steps.
+First, it iterates through the list of unlabeled results to compute the structural and semantic similarity scores between the score vectors of each result and those of refquery, i.e., refquery{sem} and $refquery{str}$ (Lines 8-9).
+It then takes the average of these two scores as the overall similarity score for each unlabeled result (Line 10).
+Then, it reorders the unlabeled results according to their overall similarity scores in the descending order (Line 12).